SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 6 - Assembly QC and Download Data/README.md

 **Don't forget that you will need to create `data/results/bowtie2/SRRxxxx` and `data/results/bwa/SRRxxxx` first.**

 ### Downloading Data from Hydra
 We are going to download some data for further analyses on our laptops.
-First, make a directory for each subfolder, label SRRxxxx.
+First, make a directory for each sample, labeled SRRxxxx.
 Using FileZilla, download the following data for each sample into it's respective folder:
 1. Mitofinder Final_Results folder
-2. GetOrganelle Contig file
+2. GetOrganelle _Sequence.fasta
 3. SPAdes contig.fasta
 4. QUAST results
 5. BWA .sam file